mathieugouin/hello-world/README.md

 * Force pushing to remote `git push -f origin <branch_name>`

 Squash last 2 commits: `git rebase --interactive HEAD~2` then use pick as the first one, then s.

+## LFS
+Start tracking some files in LFS
+`git lfs track "*.pdf"`

+This will create the file `.gitattributes`, so add it to git:
+`git add .gitattributes`

+List LFS tracked files
+`git lfs ls-files`

+After clone
+`git lfs pull`

 ## Submodules
 https://chrisjean.com/git-submodules-adding-using-removing-and-updating/